jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: E2c.does_decompose()
    True

-As remarked in the article we check that the different fields associated to the twisted curve are indeed as mentioned.
+As remarked in the article we verify that some of the fields associated to the twisted curve are indeed different.

 ::